genomicsITER/monkeypox/README.md

 Figure in preparation...

 **Figure 1**.
-A phylogenetic tree depicting the draft MPXV sequence isolated the 31st of May 2022 from a patient from the Canary Islands along with NCBI GenBank publicly available sequences computed by a Nextstrain monkeypox local instance.
+A phylogenetic tree depicting the draft MPXV sequence isolated on 31st May 2022 from a patient from the Canary Islands along with NCBI GenBank publicly available sequences computed by a Nextstrain monkeypox local instance.

 <p align="right">
   <a href="#Monkeypox" title="Up">